Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Convergence of and when versions of are -controlled

 In the above, we have noted that $mpBFDR$ reduces to $pBFDR$ when $G_i=\{i\}$ for all $i$.
 However, for any additive loss function based multiple testing method, we may still envisage the measure $mpBFDR$ where the definition of $mpBFDR$ considers the adequate dependent structure by means of non-singleton $G_i$'s.
 This has the advantage of yielding non-marginal decisions even though the actual criterion to be optimized is a sum of loss functions associated with individual parameters and decisions.
 In the following theorem we show that the same asymptotic result as Theorem \ref{theorem:pBFDR_alpha2} also holds for $mpBFDR$ in the case of additive loss functions, without assumption \ref{ass_groups}. \begin{theorem} Let $\alpha$ be the desired level of significance where $0<\alpha < \frac{m_0}{m}$, $m_0~(<m)$ being the number of true null hypotheses.
 Then there exists a sequence $\beta_n\rightarrow 0$ as $n\rightarrow\infty$ such that for the additive loss function based method

 \end{theorem}

 It is interesting that for the additive loss function based method, Theorem \ref{theorem:mpBFDR_alpha2} holds without condition \ref{ass_groups}.
 This condition is an added imposition to study the theoretical properties of the non-marginal procedure when $mpBFDR$ is controlled at level $\alpha$. \ref{ass_groups} ensures that there are some isolated groups of hypotheses.
-Now, although there is no notion of grouping in the additive loss function, as we pointed out above, $mpBFDR$ does correspond to groups that are not singletons.
+Although there is no notion of grouping in the additive loss function, as we pointed out above, $mpBFDR$ does correspond to groups that are not singletons.
 However, $mpBFDR (\mathcal M)\geq pBFDR (\mathcal M)$ for any multiple testing method $\mathcal{M}$, for arbitrary sample size, and this crucially ensures that the result asserted by Theorem \ref{theorem:mpBFDR_alpha2} goes through even without \ref{ass_groups}.

-\begin{remark} Note that Theorem \ref{corollary:beta_n0}, Corollary \ref{theorem:pBFDR_alpha} and Theorems \ref{theorem:pBFDR_alpha2}, \ref{theorem:mpBFDR_alpha2} use continuity of the expectations of the versions of $FDR$ with respect to $\beta$, in addition to their non-increasing nature with respect to $\beta$.
+\begin{remark} Note that Theorems \ref{corollary:beta_n0}-\ref{theorem:mpBFDR_alpha2} and Corollary \ref{theorem:pBFDR_alpha} use continuity of the expected versions of $FDR$ with respect to $\beta$, in addition to their non-increasing nature with respect to $\beta$.
 The continuity property need not be satisfied by the corresponding Bayesian versions given the data, and hence we can not assert that the aforementioned results continue to hold for the corresponding Bayesian versions of $FDR$ (conditional on the data). \end{remark}